mjcanan/bggapi/README.md

   - g: output your owned games' names, MSRPs, prices and Amazon Links
   - w: output your wish list, with name of game, msrp, price and Amazon link
   - e: output your owned expansions' anmes, MSRPs, prices and Amazon Links
+  - n: output all games with number of plays
   - -h: help
   - q: quit
 - Flags
   - -f: output full information (see below)
   - -s: sort your chosen list by any key
+  - -g: outputs information for an individual user-chosen game
 ## Data
 This program obtains the following information from the BGG API:<br>
 - The following is always printed to screen: